-For additional information about treating your drinking water for PFAS, please visit the ODH Private Water Systems Program's Water Quality/Treatment page, or refer to the factsheets below:
+For additional information about treating your drinking water for PFAS, please visit the ODH Private Water Systems Program page or refer to the factsheets below:

 - PFAS - Point of Entry Water Treatment - This factsheet provides information about point of entry (also called whole house) water treatment options.

 - PFAS - Point of Use Water Treatment - This factsheet provides information about point of use water treatment options

 These factsheets discuss mercury and mercury spills.

 These factsheets discuss cancer as it relates to toxic environmental chemicals.

 Power Generating Technologies

 The following documents provide summaries of the literature available on wind turbines and wind farms, solar farms and photovoltaic technologies, battery energy storage, and electromagnetic fields (EMF).
 The documents include an assessment of public health implications for various aspects of these technologies.

 - Wind Turbines and Wind Farms Summary and Assessment